HVAC industry statistics, 2026 edition

 Source: Bureau of Labor Statistics QCEW, 2024.

-Source: Derived from IBISWorld services revenue and BLS firm count, 2024.
+Source: Derived from IBISWorld services revenue and Orbital's tracked company count, 2026.

 Independent vs PE-consolidated revenue share